 G. Reporting Formerly V.D.
 Reporting

-Notice of commencement of construction shall be submitted to the Siting Coordination Office and the DEP Central District Office within fifteen (15) days of initiation.
+Notice of commencement of major construction shall be submitted to the Siting Coordination Office and the DEP Central District Office at least fifteen (15) days before commencement of construction.
 Starting three (3) months after construction commences, a quarterly construction status report shall be submitted to the DEP Central District Office.
 The report shall be a short narrative describing the progress of construction.

 H. Transformer and Electric Switching Gear Formerly Condition XIV.
 Transformer and Switching Gear